 - Who will actually receive the plan benefits if you die?
-Should they own the plan that you are insured under (they will need to have an ‘insurable interest’ in your life)?
+Should they own the plan that you are insured under (they will need to have an ‘insurable interest’ in your life) which speeds up payment of benefits?
 If the benefits are to go to young children should they be placed in a flexible Trust arrangement until they are old enough to manage the money themselves?
 If so, who do you appoint as Trustees?

 - What if you don’t die but you are too poorly to work?
-Life cover won’t pay out unless you are dead or, in some cases with a ‘terminal illness benefit’, you are about to die!
-Income protection may be needed.
+Income protection may be needed rather than life cover.

 - Do you need flexible cover that can adapt as your life changes?
 Some plans offer the addition and removal of covers plus flexibility to change sums insured.